Provable Multi-Task Representation Learning by Two-Layer ReLU Neural Networks: Proof of Downstream Guarantees

-\textbf{Proof summary.} Informally, the proof of Theorem \ref{thm:downstream} follows six steps: \begin{enumerate} \item Construct a two-layer ReLU network embedding using the weights output by the during multi-task pretraining algorithm for the first-layer weights, then randomly sampling first-layer biases and second layer weights and biases (calling this the ``learned'' embedding), \item Construct a nearby two-layer ReLU network embedding that is ``purified'' in the sense that it is only a function of the the $r$ label-relevant features of the input, \item Show that the ``purified'' network linearly separates the pair of inverse sets corresponding to any binary function on the $r$-dimensional hypercube with high probability as long as the number of neurons in each layer is larger than some function of $r$, \item Prove that the outputs of the learned embedding are very close to the outputs of the ``purified'' embedding, meaning the learned embedding has the same linear separation capability with only slightly smaller margin, \item Prove that the learned embedding linearly separates the inverse sets with lower bounded margin, and \item Apply a standard generalization result for linear classification showing that the empirically-optimal head achieves loss close to the minimal loss (zero). \end{enumerate}
+\textbf{Proof summary.} Informally, the proof of Theorem \ref{thm:downstream} follows six steps: \begin{enumerate} \item Construct a two-layer ReLU network embedding using the weights output by the during multi-task pretraining algorithm for the first-layer weights, then randomly sampling first-layer biases and second layer weights and biases (calling this the ``learned'' embedding), \item Construct a nearby two-layer ReLU network embedding that is ``purified'' in the sense that it is only a function of the the $r$ label-relevant features of the input, \item Show that the ``purified'' network linearly separates the pair of inverse sets corresponding to any binary function on the $r$-dimensional hypercube with high probability as long as the number of neurons in each layer is larger than some function of $r$, \item Prove that the outputs of the learned embedding are very close to the outputs of the ``purified'' embedding, meaning the learned embedding has the same linear separation capability with only slightly smaller margin, \item Prove that the learned embedding linearly separates the inverse sets with lower bounded margin, and finally \item Apply a standard generalization result for linear classification showing that the empirically-optimal head achieves loss close to the minimal loss (zero). \end{enumerate}

-\textbf{Step 1: Construct downstream embedding.} We start by stating the construction of the downstream classifier as described first in Section \ref{sec:alg}.
-Let $\mathbf{W}^+$ be the model weights resulting from one step of the multitask representation learning algorithm.
-For simplicity, here we discard the last half of the weights and consider a network with $\bar{m}\coloneqq m/2$ neurons in the first layer (this means that all neurons are independent, which was originally not the case due to the symmetric initialization, and thereby alleviates technical issues but is not necessary).
+\textbf{Step 1: Construct downstream embedding.} We start by fully describing the construction of the downstream classifier as described first in Section \ref{sec:alg}.
+Let $\mathbf{W}^1$ be the model weights resulting from one step of the multitask representation learning algorithm.